Idleness76/Weavegraph/weavegraph/examples/STREAMING_QUICKSTART.md

 response
 ```

-**When to use:** SSE, WebSocket, per-client event streams.
+**When to use:** SSE/WebSocket transports (or as a base for similar streaming adapters).
 The stream closes automatically when the sentinel diagnostic with scope `STREAM_END_SCOPE` arrives.

 **Example:** `cargo run --example demo7_axum_sse`